33rd Air Base: History

+US military

 From the summer of 2019, the base will be the site of a depot and storage site for United States Army combat vehicles in Poland.
 It will be mostly funded by NATO's NATO Security Investment Program, and cost around US$210m, with the USA's component capped at around 20-25%.

-The US Army Corps of Engineers has made an industry solicitation in 2018 requesting tree-cutting services for 38 hectare around the base.
+The US Army Corps of Engineers made an industry solicitation in 2018 requesting tree-cutting services for 38 hectare around the base.
 Two US investments could be sacrificed to pay for President Trump's border wall with Mexico: A bulk fuel storage facility at US$21m, and a "rail extension and railhead" project budgeted at US$14m.